-TL;DR: If you rear-end someone who suddenly stops, youโre not automatically at fault.
-California law considers both driversโ actions, and the front driver may share liability if they brake-check, stop without cause, or have faulty brake lights.
-Call AK Law at (888) 488-1391 for a free case review.
+TL;DR: If you rear-end someone who suddenly stops, you’re not automatically at fault.
+California law considers both drivers’ actions, and the front driver may share liability if they brake-check, stop without cause, or have faulty brake lights.

 Table of Contents

-Drivers in these situations often face insurance pushback, so strong evidence like dashcam footage, witness statements, or police reports is key.
-If you believe the other driverโs unsafe actions contributed to the crash, you may still recover damages for medical bills, lost income, and pain and suffering.
+Drivers in these situations may face insurance pushback, so evidence, like dashcam footage, witness statements, or police reports, is crucial.
+If you believe the other driver’s unsafe actions contributed to the crash, you can still pursue damages for medical bills, lost income, and pain and suffering.

-If youโve been in a rear-end accident where the front driver may share blame, experienced Los Angeles rear-end collision lawyers can assess your case, protect your rights, and guide you through the claims process.
-Call AK Law at (888) 488-1391 for a free case review.
+If you’ve been in a rear-end accident where the front driver may share blame, experienced Los Angeles rear-end collision lawyers can assess your case, advocate for your rights, and guide you through the claims process.
+Call Arash Law at (888) 488-1391 for a free case review.

 Notable points to remember: